 Painting on Fabric (Yuzen Dyeing)

-This art form known as Kyo-Yuzen was used in the 17th century and was made made popular with hand painted creations on silk fans and kimono.
+This art form known as Kyo-Yuzen was used in the 17th century and was popular with hand painted creations on silk fans and kimono.
 There is actually a shop established by one of the oldest yuzen dyeing companies in Kyoto, who once specialized in kimono dyeing and now has transitioned to dyeing modern silk accessories with timeless designs you can see here.

 I wanted to learn how Kyo-Yuzen is done so I took a class at Marumasu-Nishimuraya.
 It was a large room with a dozen seats, though only five other students were there.
 The teacher was a young Japanese man who spoke excellent English.
 The cost of the class varies according to the item you choose to paint on; you can browse their selection of pre-made articles including wall hangings, purses, wallets, bags, japanese fans, and more.
 Prices range from $15-65.